feliperuzg/Mimic/README.md

 # Mimic

-`Mimic` is a simply library for stubbing network request.
+`Mimic` is a simple library for stubbing network request.

 ## Integration